isomerpages/mpa-safetyatsea/index.md

 description: An Isomer site of the Singapore Government
 image: /images/isomer-logo.svg
 permalink: /
-notification: Watch all 8 session recordings under MEDIA ROOM and PROGRAMME
+notification: Watch this space as registration will open soon.
 sections:
   - hero:
       key_highlights: